rndblog/rndblog.github.io/_posts/2015-09-12-how-to-write-posts-with-jekyll.markdown

-I've forked this nice [Kasper theme](https://github.com/rosario/kasper) and made some changes to templates and CSS to add more information about an author, TOC etc. So, If you like congiguration of this blog, [fork it on a GitHub](https://github.com/rndblog/rndblog.github.io) and **don't forget** to [update configuration](https://github.com/rndblog/rndblog.github.io/blob/master/README.md)
+I've forked this nice [Kasper theme](https://github.com/rosario/kasper) and made some changes to templates and CSS to add more information about an author, last update time, TOC etc. So, If you like congiguration of this blog, [fork it on a GitHub](https://github.com/rndblog/rndblog.github.io) and **don't forget** to [update configuration](https://github.com/rndblog/rndblog.github.io/blob/master/README.md)

 ## How to write posts in Markdown